WhoseTheNerd/ramfetch/README.md

 ## 2 - Install

 ### 2.1 - AUR
-To install ramfetch from the AUR. install it by using your favorite AUR helper. (e.g yay) thanks to @jahway603
+To install ramfetch from the AUR. install it by using your favorite AUR helper. (e.g yay)
 ```bash
 $ yay -S ramfetch-git
 ```